By Edu Valor / Author - Spanish Chef

 In today's food market, that kind of peace of mind is more than welcome.
 Dishes like this should probably be a staple in our everyday meals.

-Originally, marmitako was made with bonito, a smaller tuna.
+Originally, marmitako was made with bonito, a smaller tuna-like fish.
 Fishermen, while out at the Cantabrian sea, would prepare the stew with the fresh fish they had on hand.
 The dish hails from the Basque Country and Cantabria.

 This simple stew is a typical fishermen’s dish, deeply rooted in the fishing culture of northern Spain.